spcourse/python/en/functional-programming/10 functional programming.md

 ## Summary

 All in all, we introduced many ways we could implement the same functionality.
-For example let's say we want to define a function `only_upper` that selects all strings from a list that are uppercase.
+For example, let's say we want to define a function `only_upper` that selects all strings from a list that are uppercase.
 We can do this many different ways:

 Method 1, classic: